The Dry Valley / Den skandinaviske landsbyen

 The Dry Valley is a portrait of a Romanian village and its inhabitants.
 For the Roma of Valea Seaca, Scandinavia has become a second home.
 Many travel regularly across Europe to earn money for their families at home, often through begging or street work.
 Two Norwegian filmmakers embark on a journey through the village in search for traces of Scandinavia.
 An unexpected and poetic portrayal of the effects of migration on those who leave and those who stay behind.

-The film will have its TV premiere on NRK on 11 December 2018 as 'Den skandinaviske landsbyen'.
+The film has its Norwegian broadcast premiere on NRK as 'Den skandinaviske landsbyen'.

 Director: Julie Lunde Lillesæter

 Director of Photography: Julie Lunde Lillesæter